 Large-scale isolation and expansion of MSCs from human bone marrow is time and resource intensive.
 Success of this procedure depends on the quality of the starting material, and thus it is important to quantify the MSC content of the bone marrow.
 The number of MSCs in human blood source material is commonly determined based on the colony-forming–unit fibroblast (CFU-F) assay.
 However, the underlying process is time consuming and susceptible to serum lot variation, plating densities, and the subjective definition and scoring of colonies.
 It was shown that the Anti-MSCA-1 (W8B2) antibody exclusively detects CD271 (LNGFR)bright cells, which are the only cells that give rise to CFU-F (PMID: 17395729).
 Moreover, there is a close linear relationship between the number of CFU-F colonies counted manually after 14 days of culture and the number of CD271 (LNGFR)bright cells per milliliter of bone marrow aspirate (PMID: 22268519).
 Therefore, CD271 and MSCA-1 are valuable markers for the enumeration of MSCs by flow cytometry.

-The MSC Enumeration Kit, human is designed for the quantification of MSCs in human bone marrow samples, based on the expression of CD271 (LNGFR) and MSCA-1 (W8B2).
+The BM-MSC Analysis Cocktail Kit, anti-human is designed for the quantification of MSCs in human bone marrow samples, based on the expression of CD271 (LNGFR) and MSCA-1 (W8B2).
 The kit allows identification of CD45+ leukocytes and CD271 (LNGFR)+MSCA-1 (W8B2)+ MSCs that are also CD45dim.
-The MSC Enumeration Kit, human standardizes the identification and quantification of human MSCs from fresh bone marrow aspirate by flow cytometry and includes details on the appropriate gating strategy.
+The BM-MSC Analysis Cocktail Kit, anti-human standardizes the identification and quantification of human MSCs from fresh bone marrow aspirate by flow cytometry and includes details on the appropriate gating strategy.

 A scientific poster describing the standardized quantification of MSCs by flow cytometry can be downloaded from the related resources panel to the right.